 Nguyen does not shame us for our complicity, since he acknowledges that he too is a beneficially of the military-industrial complex.
 He simply asks us to be aware of our shared responsibility for America’s perpetual wars.
 He also subtly challenges the reader to think of all the ways the military-industrial complex has influenced his or her life, either positively or negatively.

 Another key point made in the book is that names not only describe, they appropriate.
-This idea is not a new idea, but in his examination of the issue, Nguyen raises serious questions about American imperialism.
+This idea is not new, but in his examination of the issue, Nguyen raises serious questions about American imperialism.

-Consider the name “United States.”
-It is a name imposed on a territory stretching from the Atlantic seaboard to the outer boundaries of Hawaii and Alaska.
+Consider the “United States,” it’s a name imposed on a territory stretching from the Atlantic seaboard to the outer boundaries of Hawaii and Alaska.
 The name, which originated amongst white males of European descent, all of whom were racist, subsumes all the indigenous names for the lands within that vast region.
-Thus, the term “United States” is as much a representation of conquest and appropriation as it is a description of a political entity.
+Thus, the “United States” is as much a representation of conquest and appropriation as it is a description of a political entity.

 The phrase “Vietnam War” is no different.
 Nguyen argues that the “Vietnam War” is an American imposition, and a reflection, like the war itself, of American imperialism.
-The name is wholly inadequate in describing the actual war.
-The “Vietnam War” restricts the geographical extent of the war to one country – Vietnam.
+The name is wholly inadequate in describing the actual war because it restricts the geographical extent of the war to one country – Vietnam.
 It limits the number of combatants to two – the Americans and the Vietnamese.
 And it confines the war to a specific block of time, usually 1965 to 1975.
-This imposed name, with all of its spatial, temporal, and social limitations, has been promoted ceaselessly by the U.S.’s globally-dominate media apparatus.
+The “Vietnam War,” with all of its spatial, temporal, and social limitations, has been promoted ceaselessly by the U.S.’s globally-dominate media apparatus.

 Nguyen believes the “Vietnam War” purposely ignores the American bombing of Laos and Cambodia, which resulted in about a million deaths; it pays little heed to the many nationalities that fought in the war; and it emphasizes America’s losses over the losses suffered by refugees, the Indochinese peasantry, and the Cambodian victims of genocide.

-Nguyen asks a vital question of those working to deconstruct the military-industrial complex and its subsidiary – the memory industry.
+Nguyen asks a vital question of those working to deconstruct the military-industrial complex and one of its key subsidiaries – the memory industry.
 How do we overcome a memory industry that constantly denies humanity to “the other” through movies, literature, and television?
 The author believes we do it by turning to un-commodified, un-coopted, and democratized art, meaning art that is not subjected to the whims of an artistic elite who all-to-often kowtows to the military-industrial complex.
-Such uncompromising art will inform us and awaken us to our own inhumanity and humanity.
+Such uncompromising art will inform us and awaken us to our own inhumanity.

 Nguyen, Nothing Ever Dies, 290-291.